 Thyborøn harbor is a strong and dynamic harbor, which today is one of Denmark's largest fishing harbors.
 It is in a way also an atypical port, as unlike other fishing ports it also has a large flow of freight transport.

 In addition, the port also has a very well-functioning service industry, among other things, the port has the West Coast's largest docking facility.

-In 1862, the sea broke through the Agger seaweed and formed what we know today as the Thyborøn canal.
+In 1862, the sea broke through the Agger isthmus and formed what we know today as the Thyborøn canal.
 Here, coastal protection began in 1875 so that the canal would not be true again.
 In this way, the sailing to the port towns of the Limfjord was secured.

 At that time, the town of Thyborøn consisted only of a collection of houses, but grew larger as the harbor was completed in 1918.
 In 1921 the population was 277 inhabitants and continues to grow until 1992 when the population culminated in 2,832, and fell again to 2,386 in 2007.

 In 1929, work began on expanding the harbor with a southern inner harbor and in 1940 with a western inner harbor.
 Here, in 1960, it was expanded with an industrial quay and a repair quay.
 Subsequently, it was decided in 1971 to expand the southern inner harbor with an industrial harbor, and in 1975 a ferry harbor with a ferry to Agger Tange was built.
 The fishing fleet peaked in 1975 with 230 cutters, after which the large steel trawlers began to take over, and today there are only a few cutters left in Thyborøn.